Shifted Convolution $L$-Series Values for Elliptic Curves: Introduction

 Our expressions make use of the Weierstrass mock modular form associated to $E$ (a more detailed exposition can be found in Section~\ref{mockmodular}).
-These functions were recently introduced by Alfes, Bringmann, Griffin, Guerzhoy, Ono, and Rolen in \cite{ALF15,BRI13} and arise from the Weierstrass $\zeta$-function.
-Recall that the classical description of an elliptic curve, $E \simeq \CC/\Lambda_E$, for some $2$-dimensional complex lattice $\Lambda_E$.
-Then the \emph{Weierstrass $\zeta$-function} is defined by
+These functions were recently introduced by Alfes, Griffin, Guerzhoy, Ono, and Rolen in \cite{ALF15,BRI13} and arise from the Weierstrass $\zeta$-function.
+The \emph{Weierstrass $\zeta$-function} of an elliptic curve $E$ with complex analytic realization $\CC/\Lambda_E$ is defined by